23AIBox/CAF-Net/README.md

 # CAF-Net

-a crispr off-target prediction model, that leverage pre-train, synthetic over-sample, and fine-tune, to improve accuracy and recall on train set with imbalanced labels.
+Cas9 guideRNA off-target prediction model, that leverage pre-train, synthetic over-sample, and fine-tune, to improve accuracy and recall on train set with imbalanced labels.

 ## Installation